Financial-Times/dotcom-page-kit/packages/anvil-server-asset-loader/readme.md

 - `manifestPath` - A fully resolved path to the manifest file
 - `fileSystemPath` - An absolute path to the assets folder on disk
 - `publicPath` - The base URL for assets (as seen by users)
+- `cacheFileContents` - Store file contents in memory when accessed (optional)

 The asset loader instance provides several methods to retrieve the public and private paths to assets and load their contents.